Yes, a-IPC certificants now have the option of recertifying through infection prevention units (IPUs).

 To order a copy of your certificate, please visit this link: https://www.cbic.org/CBIC/My-Certification.htm.

-No, passing the a-IPC™ does not provide eligibility for the CIC examination.
-To learn more about the CIC eligibility requirements, please visit the CBIC website.
+There are no eligibility requirements to take the CIC.
+To learn more about the CIC eligibility guidelines, please visit the CBIC website.

 The a-IPCTM is an entry-level certification examination.
 Successful certification will demonstrate basic infection prevention competency.
 It is designed to enable those individuals who do not meet the eligibility requirements for the CIC® and others the opportunity to enter the field.